reza21/reza21/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=reza21&show_icons=true">

-- 🔭 I’m currently working on STMIK Widya Pratama as Lecturer
+- 🔭 I’m currently working on UIN K.H.
+Abdurrahman Wahid as Lecturer
-- 🌱 I’m currently learning mobile apps development, machine learning
+- 🌱 I’m currently programming on web and mobile apps development, also machine learning

 <!--
 **reza21/reza21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.